Theodorus-VII/Haleta_Moving_App/README.md

 Update existing medical procedure records
 Delete medical procedure records

-3. Managing appointment schedules: (Optional/ alternative) Creating new appointments for patients with their preferred doctor and time slot.
+3. Managing appointment schedules(Optional/ alternative) :
+Creating new appointments for patients with their preferred doctor and time slot.
 View their upcoming appointments
 Update appointments or